cfw-guide/ios.cfw.guide/docs/en_US/guides/blocking-updates.md

 1. Set your device's date to any point before December 14th, 2023
     - This is so that the profile can be installed despite an expired certificate, and can be set back to normal after the profile is installed.
+    - You may need to disable Screen Time and Share Across Devices to configure your date and time.
 1. Open [https://static.itsnebula.net/apple/noota/17.mobileconfig](https://static.itsnebula.net/apple/noota/17.mobileconfig) in your device's browser
 1. Select "Allow" if prompted
 1. Open the Settings application